BitcoinDesign/Guide/guide/designing-products/user-research-resources.md

 *A pilot survey of 62 participants around the perception and beliefs of Bitcoin users and non-users.*

-Launched in January 2021 by Mick Morucci.
-In progress.
+_Launched January 2021 by Morucci._

 ###### [Bitcoin is (Still) a Demographic Mega-trend: Data Update](https://medium.com/blockchain-capital-blog/bitcoin-is-still-a-demographic-mega-trend-data-update-c50df59a6cb3)